AI-SmartTalk/aismarttalk-react-hooks/README.md

 A collection of high-quality, reusable React hooks for integrating [AI Smarttalk](https://aismarttalk.tech)'s [AI Agents](https://aismarttalk.tech) into your react application.
 This library provides hooks for managing chat messages, user state, and chat instance initialization with robust error handling, token validation, and localStorage persistence.

+## What's New in 1.1.0

+### Introducing `useAISmarttalkChat`

+We're excited to introduce a new consolidated hook that combines the functionality of `useChatMessages`, `useUser`, and `useChatInstance` into a single, more powerful hook.
+This new hook provides a simpler, more intuitive API while maintaining all the features you love.

+#### Key Improvements:
+- **Simplified Integration**: One hook instead of three separate ones
+- **Better TypeScript Support**: Comprehensive JSDoc documentation and improved type definitions
+- **Reduced Boilerplate**: Less code needed to get started
+- **Enhanced Performance**: Optimized internal state management
+- **More Features**: Access to typing indicators, conversation starters, and active tools

 ---